refcell/rulesets/RUST_RULES.md

 New projects should include scaffolding: Justfile for task automation, lychee.toml for link checking, .github/workflows for CI, and a concise README.md with status badges.

 Prefer rstest table tests for concise parameterized testing when multiple inputs share the same test logic.

+Use derive_more crate for deriving common traits like Display, From, Into, Deref instead of manual implementations.